The Latest: Israel threatens more attacks on Iran after Tehran retaliates with missile strikes

 Israel said hundreds of airstrikes over the past two days also killed nine senior scientists and experts involved in Iran’s nuclear program, in addition to several top generals.
 Iran’s U.N. ambassador said 78 people were killed and more than 320 wounded.

-The U.S. and Iran had been scheduled to hold their sixth round of indirect talks over Iran’s nuclear program on Sunday in Oman, but Oman’s foreign minister said that meeting will not now take place after Israel’s strikes on Iran.
+The U.S. and Iran had been scheduled to hold their sixth round of indirect talks over Iran’s nuclear program on Sunday in Oman, but Oman’s foreign minister said that the meeting was canceled after Israel’s strikes on Iran.

 Here’s the latest: